Cognitive Load Calculator

 Meeting load

-FragmentationScattered meetings destroy the focus windows on either side, costing more than the meeting time itself.
+FragmentationScattered meetings destroy the focus windows on either side.
+The tax grows nonlinearly — a fully scattered day can cost more than the meeting time itself.

 Meetings per day 4